ome/omero-insight/README.md

   __Note, a Java runtime is included with the bundled installer.
 It is recommended to use [OpenJDK](https://openjdk.java.net) as the system's JRE to avoid potential licensing issues.__

-  In order to be able to successfully create an installer a JDK with [`javapackager`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/javapackager.html) or an [OpenJFX SDK](https://gluonhq.com/products/javafx/) matching the version of the system JDK is required (particularly if you intend to build with JDK 11 or higher).
+  In order to be able to successfully create an installer, a JDK with [`javapackager`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/javapackager.html) or an [OpenJFX SDK](https://gluonhq.com/products/javafx/) matching the version of the system JDK is required (particularly if you intend to build with JDK 11 or higher).